 Howdy ho buckaroo.
-I see y’all eyein’ that Red Dead Redemption 2, hankering to see the game mosey its way on to the PC.
-Well, pull in your horns, duster.
-Ain’t nobody said nothing about that, no way, no how.
-But dang son, don’t be gettin’ your dander up.
-This here PC ain’t lackin’ for hard-livin’, hard-ridin’ videogames that evoke the spirit of the frontier.
+I see y’all eyein’ that Red Dead Redemption 2, hankering to see the game mosey its way onto your PC.
+Well, pull in your horns, duster – you just needs to buy it!
+But dang son, if you ain’t got the coin just yet, don’t be gettin’ your dander up.
+This here PC platform ain’t lackin’ for hard-livin’, hard-ridin’ videogames that evoke the spirit of the frontier.

-So holster that big iron, pack a bottle of moonshine, saddle up that mustang, and ride out into the sunset with these handy-dandy alternatives to Rockstar’s premier western.
+If you want to get au fait with the frontier, then these here games are gonna see you right.
+So holster that big iron, pack a bottle of moonshine or three, saddle up that mustang, and ride out into the sunset with these handy-dandy alternatives to Rockstar’s premier western.

 CALL OF JUAREZ GUNSLINGER

 The Call of Juarez series never really took the world by storm.
 Call of Juarez and Bound in Blood were competent-but-bland shooters, and Call of Juarez: The Cartel was a certified locomotive wreck.
 When Gunslinger came along – right after The Cartel – few were expecting much.
 How wrong they were.
 Witty, fast-paced, and stuffed with satisfying arcade shooting, Gunslinger stands out as one of the best Western shooters in history.